morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 # Chess data analysis

 -------------------------------
 This page presents the story of this data science project without delving deep in details.
-Please head to the following articles to find out exactly how everything was done, including the code in python.
+Please keep reading for an overview of the methodology and results of this study, or head over to the below links for a more in-depth look.

 [Building our initial dataset and initial analysis](chess-data-analysis/1-chess-ratings-correlation.md)